Oerlikon (Zurich): Places of interest

 South of the railway line the Oerlikon town centre with the shopping centres Neumarkt and züri 11 shopping, the luxury hotel Swissôtel and the market place are located.
 Also in this area is the intersection known as Sternen Oerlikon (Oerlikon Star).
 This name was given because of the arrangement of streets in the tram stop area, which form a five-pointed star.
 The streets which comprise the star are: Schaffhauserstrasse, Ohmstrasse, Wallisellenstrasse, and Querstrasse.

 North of the station, a new quarter called Neu-Oerlikon (New Oerlikon) is being built.
 In the former industrial area new living and working area is created.
 This urban architecture is lightened up by generous parks.
 In the last few years, four very outstanding new parks were built: The Oerliker Park with a look-out tower, the MFO-Park on the area of the earlier engine factory Maschinenfabrik Oerlikon, the Traugott Wahlen-Park and the Louis-Häfliger-Park.
 In the same are, the older Gustav-Ammann-Park was originally created for the workforce of a former machine tool factory, but with the closure of the factory it has become a public park.

 In the 1930s, the Maschinenfabrik Oerlikon produced, among else, weapons for Germany’s Nazi regime during World War II.
 It has been suggested that this is why in 1995, in an effort to come to terms with Switzerland’s role in World War II, a streetnaming-committee decided to name some of Neu-Oerlikon’s streets after humanitarian activists, Jewish immigrants and others who opposed Germany’s Nazi regime.

 Economy

-Beside the head office of Oerlikon Contraves, the buildings of the Zürich fair Messe Zürich as well as the stadium Hallenstadion are located in Oerlikon.
+Beside the head office of Oerlikon Contraves, the buildings of the Zurich fair Messe Zürich as well as the stadium Hallenstadion are located in Oerlikon.
 Also Maschinenfabrik Oerlikon, founded in 1876, resided here.
 Further industrial enterprises settled in Oerlikon are OC Oerlikon (former Unaxis) and ABB.

 The Swissôtel Zürich, one of the city's largest hotels, is located opposite Oerlikon railway station.